 - Using a sharp razor blade, score the dough along the top.
 There are so many scoring patterns to practice with, but a good one to start with is a simple slash or a cross.
 Score the dough about 1/2 inch deep.

 - Using baking gloves remove the Dutch oven from the oven and remove the lid.

 - If desired add a few ice cubes to the Dutch oven between the parchment and the wall of the Dutch oven, or spray the boule with a few spritzes of filtered water.
-Adding additional moisture will keep the crust soft allowing for more rise and give a nice blistered texture and appearance.
+Adding additional moisture will keep the crust soft, allowing for more rise and giving a nice blistered texture and appearance.

 - Cover the Dutch oven and place it back in your preheated oven.
 Bake undisturbed for 25 minutes!

 - Open your oven and remove the Dutch oven lid.
-Bake an additional 15 minutes!
+Bake for an additional 15 minutes.

 - Remove your Dutch oven from the oven and gently lift the boule out using the parchment paper as handles.
 Remove the parchment paper and cool the boule on a wire rack.
 Cool the boule completely before cutting (possibly the hardest part of baking this incredible loaf of bread!).

 Beginners: Start with 275g water, about 1 1/5th cups.

 Also note that all cups and spoons measurements are approximate, for best results please weigh your ingredients!